When AI Writes the Code, Who Preserves the Meaning?

 That may sound normal, because it is how many systems are built.

 Functional programming often takes a different view.
 State can be represented as one immutable value transformed over time.
-It may be structurally complex, but it is still treated as a value.
-The state transition becomes explicit and controlled.
+It’s usually structurally complex, but it is still treated together as one single value.

 Master of puppets

-Object-oriented systems without immutable values can easily become a marionette theatre.
-The movement is visible, but the strings are not.
+Object-oriented systems without immutable values can become a marionette theatre.

 Encapsulation is often presented as a way to manage complexity.
-But encapsulated mutable domain state adds a new kind of hidden complexity: the possibility of change through paths you can no longer see.
-The hidden state can be changed through any path that still holds a reference to it, possibly through code outside your control.
+But encapsulated mutable domain state adds another kind of complexity: the possibility of change through paths you can no longer see.
+That is pure complexity.

 Modern systems are full of code we do not fully control.